-Thank you for the phenomenal response to our recent webinar with Dr. Ralph Kimball: Building a Hadoop Data Warehouse: Hadoop 101 for Enterprise Data Professionals.
+Thank you for the phenomenal response to our recent webinar with Dr. Ralph Kimball: Hadoop and the Data Warehouse: Hadoop 101 for Enterprise Data Professionals.
 Many of you submitted chat questions that we weren’t able to answer live.
 Happily, Dr. Kimball took the time to address the majority of these questions.
 Grab something to drink, sit back and check out his answers below (there are quite a few!)

 If you weren’t able to join us live, check out the replay.

 - Is DW in the future still going to target “decision makers” or far beyond the “elite” group?

 To be honest, I have never considered decision makers to be part an elite group.
 Rather I think anyone using information is a decision maker.
 This goes back to the very earliest pre-data warehouse systems, which were called Decision Support Systems.

 - Outside of transactional systems (OLTP) do you think RDBMS will die out soon?

 I took some pains in the webinar to state my belief that RDBMSs are a huge, permanent tool for organizations.
 They will always maintain their place for querying, reporting, and analyzing relational data.
 But I think Hadoop takes a lot pressure off these systems to operate on non-relational text and number data.